BurnOutTrader/tick-trader/README.md

 }
 ```

-## 📬 Data delivery to strategies

-- EngineRuntime delivers data to your Strategy via callbacks:
-  - on_tick, on_quote, on_mbp10 (Depth/OrderBook), on_bar
-  - on_orders_batch, on_positions_batch, on_account_delta_batch
-  - on_subscribe/on_unsubscribe for control acknowledgments
-- SHM-first for hot feeds:
-  - Hot market data (Ticks, Quotes, MBP10) is produced into per-(topic,key) SHM snapshots by the provider adapter.
-  - The Router emits Response::AnnounceShm for each (topic,key) once available.
-  - The engine, upon AnnounceShm, spawns a lightweight polling task that reads snapshots from SHM and invokes your callbacks.
-No duplicate UDS messages are sent for these topics while SHM is active.
-- UDS is still used for:
-  - Control-plane (subscribe/unsubscribe acks, pings, discovery), orders/positions/account events (lossless), bars/candles, and any topic not backed by SHM.
-- Fallback behavior:
-  - If SHM is not announced for a subscribed hot stream, the engine continues to receive the corresponding UDS batches and dispatches callbacks as before.
-- Strategy code does not change: you continue to implement the same callbacks; the engine selects the transport.

-Fire-and-forget commands + instant reads
-- subscribe_now(topic, key)
-- unsubscribe_now(topic, key)
-- place_now(place_spec) → returns EngineUuid (tag added into custom_tag for correlation)
-- is_long/is_short/is_flat(&Instrument)

 Async is still available (where it’s cold path)
 - Need discovery?
 Use handle.list_instruments().await.
 - Need account snapshots?
 EngineRuntime keeps last_* caches with async getters for tooling/UI.